The Demise of Paul Manafort

 - Viktor Yanukovych confided directly to Putin that he did in-fact make kickbacks to Manafort, but there was no paper trail.
 (There was.)

 - Putin was skeptical there was no paper trail.
-(He was right.)
+(If so, he was right.)

 - Manafort was pushed out of the Trump campaign due to a power struggle, with the Black Ledger revelation being key to his ouster.